RuoyanMeng/Game-Holic/README.md

 Game Holic
+The project is now deployed on https://game-holic-bfb01.firebaseapp.com/ To start a local version, download and run ## npm install, ## npm start

 Our project is using React and Redux dealing with data and interaction, so we spend a lot of time exploring how Redux works.
 For now, We have finished the data flow based React Redux and some interaction like search, add wishlist etc. And a very simple UI to present the functions we have done.